 Assessments can help future-proof a financial services firm’s hiring, as well.
 By rigorously creating job descriptions and understanding the essential tasks, skills and insights unique to each role, financial services firms can also identify the ways in which these roles may adapt to new challenges.

-Seek Candidates Creatively
+Accounting and Finance Recruiters Should Seek Candidates Creatively

 Many financial services companies that have recruited top mid-career talent have done so by changing the way in which they approach candidate sourcing and hiring.
 A combination of technological tools and innovative recruitment programs have helped these organizations expand their candidate pools.

 A lack of diversity has become a major concern in the financial sector.
 As competition increases and the need for qualified talent rises, organizations that embrace diversity also embrace the innovation and flexibility required to thrive in a rapidly changing industry, says Nigel Carter, partner and global leader of financial services industry at Mercer.

 Tools that help financial services companies reduce bias can in turn help to promote diversity and broaden their candidate reach.
 For example, human resources software that leverages artificial intelligence can be used to identify patterns in the profiles of past and current candidates.
 By seeking and studying patterns, these companies can understand both what makes their top performers thrive and which factors are common among their most promising candidates.